 Furthermore, incorporating one or more of the scored waypoints into requested driving directions could include selecting waypoints related to a destination of the requestor.

 For instance, if the user asks for driving directions to a national park, then waypoints such as camping equipment stores could be selected for integration into the served driving directions.

 (1) the waypoints might be of interest in their own right;

 (2) the waypoints are more likely to be familiar to the user and thus better waypoints; and

 (3) advertisers would be likely to pay more for such targeted waypoint usage.

 It’s kind of interesting to consider how traveling directions and advertisements might mesh together in the future.
-Imagine being able to customize your driving directions to see the types of waypoints and ads that you might be most interested in.
-So, for instance, on a lunch time journey, you may ask to see all of the mexican and chinese restuarants along the way.
+Imagine being able to customize your driving directions to see the types of waypoints and ads you might be most interested in.
+So, for instance, on a lunchtime journey, you may ask to see all of the Mexican and Chinese restaurants along the way.
 Or all of the antique shops.